This review contains a spoilers for Bitten. Spoiler sections marked below subtitles.

 From Sanderson’s Cosmere to Armstrong’s Women of the Otherworld… I wasn’t expecting (or wanting) a connection to her YA series The Darkest Powers, but there was one!

 I’m not a huge fan of books that are self-referential, as so much media is in the wake of the Marvel cinematic universe’s success.
 Maybe it’s because I’m reading these books outside of their publication order, but it wasn’t too intolerable going from The Summoning to Bitten.
-Discovering who the pack are and what they stand for was interesting, given how much the characters in The Darkest Powers feared the pack.
+Discovering who the pack members are and what they stand for was interesting, given how much the characters in The Darkest Powers feared the pack.
 I also enjoyed the end of Cain, which was pretty different from the rumours that Derek and Chloe heard in book three!

 I also felt that Daniel’s desire to breed genetically perfect werewolves was an idea that returned in The Darkest Powers in the form of the Genesis II Project.